Subspace stabilisers in hyperbolic lattices: Introduction

-We will assume throughout that the dimension of an fc--subspace is positive.
-Note that we do not exclude one--dimensional fc--subspaces.
-The main result of this paper is the following theorem.
+We shall assume throughout that the dimension of an fc-subspace is positive.
+Note that we do not exclude one-dimensional fc-subspaces.
+The central result of this paper is the following theorem.

-\begin{theorem} Let $M = \HH^n/\Gamma$ be a finite volume hyperbolic $n$--orbifold.
-We have: \begin{itemize} \item[(1)] If $M$ is arithmetic, then it contains infinitely many fc--subspaces, and all the totally geodesic suborbifolds of $M$ are fc--subspaces; \item[(2)] If $M$ is type I, resp. type II, arithmetic orbifold, then any totally geodesic hyperbolic suborbifold of $M$ is also arithmetic of type I, resp. type II; \item[(3)] If $M$ is non--arithmetic, then it has finitely many fc--subspaces, their number being bounded above by $c\cdot\mathrm{vol}(M)$, with a constant $c = \mathrm{const}(n)$ depending only on $n$. \end{itemize} \end{theorem}
+\begin{theorem} Let $M = \HH^n/\Gamma$ be a finite-volume hyperbolic $n$-orbifold.
+We have: \begin{itemize} \item[(1)] If $M$ is arithmetic, then it contains infinitely many fc-subspaces of positive dimension.
+Moreover, all totally geodesic suborbifolds of $M$ of dimension $m \geqslant \frac{n-1}{2}$ which are not $3$-dimensional type III are fc-subspaces. \item[(2)] If $M$ is non-arithmetic, then it has finitely many fc-subspaces, their number being bounded above by $c\cdot\mathrm{vol}(M)$, with a positive constant $c = \mathrm{const}(n)$ depending only on $n$. \end{itemize} \end{theorem} Notice that the condition that the totally geodesic subspace is not $3$-dimen\-sional type III in (1) is only needed when $4\leq n\leq 7$.
+We can actually show that the condition is only needed for $6\leq n \leq 7$.
+Indeed, the algebraic properties of $3$-dimensional type III lattices imply that the corresponding orbifolds can only be geodesically immersed as suborbifolds of codimension $\geq 3$.

 Let us put this theorem in a more general perspective.
-Parts (1) and (3) of the theorem show dichotomy for the fc-subspaces of arithmetic and non-arithmetic hyperbolic orbifolds.
-In a fundamental recent work by Bader, Fisher, Miller, and Stover \cite{BFMS20}, and independently by Margulis and Mohammadi \cite{MM20} (for dimension $n = 3$ only), a dichotomy of this kind was established relative to all proper maximal totally geodesic subspaces (excluding $1$--dimensional geodesics).
-The proofs in \cite{BFMS20} and \cite{MM20} are based on new powerful superrigidity theorems.
-In this regard, our result is simpler and the classical Margulis superrigidity theorem that appears in his proof of the arithmeticity theorem \cite[Chapter IX]{Margulis-book} is already sufficient for our purpose.
-On the other hand, fc--subspaces are much more concrete and easier to handle than general totally geodesic subspaces.
+Parts (1) and (2) of the theorem show a dichotomy for the fc-subspaces of arithmetic and non-arithmetic hyperbolic orbifolds.
+In fundamental recent works by Margulis and Mohammadi \cite{MM20} (for dimension $n = 3$ only) and independently by Bader, Fisher, Miller, and Stover \cite{BFMS20}, the arithmeticity of hyperbolic manifolds is established in terms of the existence of infinitely many maximal totally geodesic subspaces of dimension at least $2$ (thereby excluding $1$-dimensional geodesics).
+These results provide a sufficient condition for the arithmeticity of hyperbolic orbifolds, but do not detect arithmetic hyperbolic $2$-orbifolds (obviously) and $3$-dimensional orbifolds of type II and III, as they contain no totally geodesic immersed $2$-dimensional orbifolds.
+In the $3$-dimensional case, we provide an alternative proof of a result of Lackenby--Long--Reid \cite[Proof of Theorem 1.2]{LLR08} (see also \cite[Lemma 2.1]{CLR}).
+This allows us to detect the arithmeticity of these orbifolds by exploiting the existence of infinitely many fc–geodesics: